 The standing trustee must submit to independent audits conducted periodically at the direction of the United States Trustee.
-11 U.S.C. § 1302(b)(1) incorporating 11 U.S.C. § 704(a)(2), 28 U.S.C. § 586(b).
-The annual report of the standing trustee shall be audited annually.
+11 U.S.C. § 1202(b)(1) incorporating 11 U.S.C. § 704(a)(2), 28 U.S.C. § 586(b).
+Generally the annual report of the standing trustee shall be audited every three years.
 The audit is designed to determine the adequacy of internal controls over trust funds, including operating expense funds, the accuracy of amounts and disclosure in the annual report and compliance with Program policies and guidelines.
-In addition to annual audits, there may be unusual circumstances that lead to a less-than-full-year independent audit, such as resignation, death or removal of the standing trustee or the misappropriation of funds by an office employee.
 Audits are the starting point for determining the adequacy of the standing trustee's financial management, internal control procedures, and organizational support and are part of the biennial evaluation process.